grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 **Provisioning file**: Provisioning files can be used to automate the creation of dashboards, data sources, and other resources.

 These are just a few examples of how Grafana can be used in M2M scenarios.
-The platform is highly flexible and can be used in a variety of other M2M applications, making it a powerful tool for organizations looking to gain insights into their systems and devices.
+The platform is highly flexible and can be used in various M2M applications, making it a powerful tool for organizations seeking insights into their systems and devices.

 ### Service accounts